1wunderkind/loopgpt-backend/RELIABILITY_SUMMARY.md

 ## 🎯 Mission Accomplished

 All 5 acceptance criteria have been met.
-The LoopGPT MCP tools now have a robust reliability and error-handling layer.
+The LooptOS MCP tools now have a robust reliability and error-handling layer.

 ---